 2 - The flavor is very good, and now it's to discover the right bean.
 Tried Swedish Browns, and they are very firm and hold their shape too much.
 I'm looking for a bean that will keep its shape but soften.

-1 lb dry white beans
+1 lb dry beans that hold their shape

-1/4 cup brown sugar, packed
+¼ cup brown sugar, packed

 A pinch of ground cloves